Dynamic-Capital/Dynamic-Capital/docs/DEPLOYMENT.md

 at [`.do/app.yml`](../.do/app.yml).
 Keep the spec in sync with any component or environment changes described in this document so the repository remains a single source of truth for deployments.
-The checked-in spec provisions a single Node.js service named `dynamic-capital`, configures the default `dynamic-capital.ondigitalocean.app` domain with ingress, pins the load balancer rule to that authority, and runs `npm run build` from the repository root before starting the Next.js server via `npm run start:web`.
-Requests are served on port `8080`, and the service sets `SITE_URL`, `NEXT_PUBLIC_SITE_URL`, `ALLOWED_ORIGINS`, and `MINIAPP_ORIGIN` to `https://dynamic-capital.ondigitalocean.app` so the web app, Supabase Edge Functions, and Telegram mini-app verification report the same origin.
+The checked-in spec provisions a single Node.js service named `dynamic-capital`, configures the `dynamic-capital.lovable.app` domain with ingress, pins the load balancer rule to that authority, and runs `npm run build` from the repository root before starting the Next.js server via `npm run start:web`.
+Requests are served on port `8080`, and the service sets `SITE_URL`, `NEXT_PUBLIC_SITE_URL`, `ALLOWED_ORIGINS`, and `MINIAPP_ORIGIN` to `https://dynamic-capital.lovable.app` so the web app, Supabase Edge Functions, and Telegram mini-app verification report the same origin.
 Update those values if you move to a different hostname.

 - `SUPABASE_URL`